 It is usually not necessary to buy your train ticket in advance if you travel with Czech Railways.
-You can simply buy tickets at the train station before your trip.
-You may want to get a seat reservation with your ticket to make sure that you can get a place to sit if the train is likely to be crowded, e.g. in peak commuting times, such as on Friday afternoons, Sunday afternoons, and Monday mornings. www.cd.cz
+You can buy tickets at the train station before your trip.
+You may want to get a seat reservation with your ticket to make sure that you can get a place to sit in case the train is likely to be crowded, e.g. in peak commuting times, such as on Friday afternoons, Sunday afternoons, and Monday mornings. www.cd.cz

 When can I book my tickets?

-In most cases standard train tickets can be bought a maximum of 60 days in advance.
+In most cases, standard train tickets can be bought a maximum of 60 days in advance.
 Online booking is closed one or two days before departure.

 How can I buy tickets?